saidvandeklundert/learn/_posts/2021-08-12-rust-tuple.md

 /*
 ```

 Oftentimes, you will also see the tuple being used to express 'nothing'.
 In such cases, it is an empty tuple that is referred to as 'unit':

 ```rust
 ();
 ```

-Tuples can also be usefull in case you want to return multiple values from a single function.
+Tuples can also be useful in case you want to return multiple values from a single function.

 ```rust
 fn some_operation(input: i32) -> (&'static str, bool, i32) {